honorableCon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.<br>
 > command : `chown --from=guillaume betty hello`

+17. Star Wars

+> Write a script that will play the StarWars IV episode in the terminal.<br>
+> command : `telnet towel.blinkenlights.nl`